 The Resources Committee of the Board oversees the detailed work on environment and sustainability in regard to the organisation and its business operations.
 The Academic Board is responsible for oversight of the academic work of the University, for its portfolio, programmes, admissions, standards of awards and all related academic matters.

-The Vice Chancellor and his team are responsible for implementing the policies and strategies approved by the Board of Governors and the Academic Board.
+The Vice Chancellor and her team are responsible for implementing the policies and strategies approved by the Board of Governors and the Academic Board.
 The responsibility for the good management of the environment is demonstrated by:

 - The approval of the Environment and Sustainability Policy, which includes a commitment to the prevention of pollution.